Why Study Post 16

 The Sixth Form Centre provides two independent learning spaces to support students with their learning when they are not in formal lessons.

 The main sixth form area provides space for collaborative learning where students can work together, while the ‘quiet study’ is a room for silent independent learning.
-In addition, sixth form students have the opportunity to use a laptop, provided free of charge by the academy, to support with learning for the duration of their time in the Sixth Form.

-We offer a bespoke programme of tutorials, assemblies and mentoring to enable students to enhance and develop independent learning skills.
+Independent learning spaces are provided solely for the use of Sixth Formers, to support students with their learning when they are not in formal lessons.
+Additionally, we offer a bespoke programme of tutorials, assemblies and mentoring to enable students to enhance and develop independent learning skills.